-A. Key assumptions used in value in use calculations:
+A. Key assumptions used in recoverable amount calculations of the cash-generating unit:

-The recoverable amount of the unit has been determined based on a value in use calculation, using cash flow projections based on financial budgets approved by the management of the Bank covering a five-year period.
+The recoverable amount of the cash-generating unit has been determined based on value in use, using cash flow projections based on financial budgets approved by the management of the Bank covering a five-year period.

-B. The calculation of value in use for the unit is most sensitive to the following assumptions:
+B. The calculation of value in use for the cash-generating unit is most sensitive to the following assumptions: